Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-Going towards the second item, we want to consider clocks which do indeed exhibit an exponential concentration of their tick probability according to Eq.~\eqref{eq:probability_concentration_tick_distribution_assumption}.
-Given the framework introduced in Sec.~\ref{sec:master_clock} of the main text, the most basic clock is the one whose tick distribution is exponential decay, $P[T\geq t]=e^{-\Gamma t}.$ A modification which improves this clock's accuracy is concatenating several ticks and say have only every $k$th decay count as an actual tick, but to ensure that the average time between two ticks that we count stays the same, we replace $\Gamma \rightarrow k\Gamma$.
+Going towards the second item, we consider an example of a clock that satisfies the expansion in Eq.~\eqref{eq:clockchannel_prop_eq} Prop.~\ref{prop:clockchannel}: a clock based on exponential decay as used in the experimental proposal of the main text.
+Its tick distribution is ${\rm Pr}[T_1\geq t]=e^{-\Gamma t}$.
+A modification which improves this clock's accuracy is concatenating several ticks and say have only every $k$th decay count as an actual tick, but to ensure that the average time between two ticks that we count stays the same, we replace $\Gamma \rightarrow k\Gamma$.
 The resulting probability distribution is given by the sum of $k$ i.i.d.\ exponential random variables with same rate $k\Gamma$, which is also known as the Erlang distribution~\cite{Cox1962},